Dimensions: Approximately 72” Tall, 48” Wide, 24” Deep

 Marquetry is the technique which uses wood veneer of various species and colors to create a design, picture or decorative feature.
 Frequently, Marquetry is used to depict life-like scenes.
 Parquetry is wood inlay and orientation to produce geometric designs as can be seen in wood floors.

 The exterior of the cabinet was intentionally kept in the darker tones.
 The types of wood used as well as the colors were common in the Art Deco era.
 The internal aspect of the cabinet is in great contrast to the exterior.
 This is lined with Quilted Maple.
-The base and inside of the cabinet has back lit Onyx which provides a warm glow.
-The legs are segmented.
-Each consists of five individual lathe-turned pieces which are stabilized by a 36” long threaded rod.
+The base and inside of the cabinet has backlit Onyx, which provides a warm glow.
+The legs are segmented, consisting of five individual lathe-turned pieces, which are stabilized by a 36” long threaded rod.
 This same rod fixates the leg section to the upper and lower cabinet.

-Shows and Awards: This cabinet was entered in the 2008 Design in Wood competition in San Diego, CA. It received a First Place in the Contemporary Woodworking Furniture category.
+This cabinet was entered in the 2008 Design in Wood Exhibition in San Diego, CA. It received a First Place in the Contemporary Woodworking Furniture category.
 It was also featured in the September, 2008, Woodshop News professional woodworkers periodical.
-I currently have the cabinet in my home.
+The cabinet is currently displayed in my home.